Skip to content

 Are you or your partner in receipt of a low income ?

-If yes, you may be eligible to claim Council Tax benefit.
-If you are in receipt of Income Support or Job Seekers Allowance (Income Based) please use the online service for claiming Council Tax Benefit Link to External Website.
+If yes, you may be eligible to claim Council Tax Support.
+If you are in receipt of Income Support or Job Seekers Allowance (Income Based) please use the online service for claiming Council Tax Support Link to External Website.
 You may also refer to the benefit office for further information.

 If you require any further information regarding rebate, discounts, exemptions or relief please contact the office.